divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 ## Other Test Considerations

+Aggregators SHOULD advertise at least one HPKE configuration that uses the mandatory-to-implement algorithms in {{Section 7 of DAP}}, for broad compatibility.
+Similarly, Collectors SHOULD use the mandatory-to-implement algorithms in their HPKE configurations.

 All test cases should automatically fail after a generous timeout.

 It is the responsibility of the test runner to wait for all containers to start